-If you have children, then you understand that their bedroom is not just a place where they sleep.
-A child’s bedroom is a haven of safety.
+If you have kids, then you understand that storage is at a premium.
+And their bedroom is not just a place where they sleep – a child’s bedroom is a haven of safety.
 It is also place where they store their most beloved possessions – their toys.
 It’s not until your children get to toddler age that you realise just how many toys they can accumulate.

 All of these toys need somewhere to go.
 Having the right toy storage can be the difference between your children having an organised bedroom where they know where everything is and having a chaotic room that always looks untidy and cluttered.

 A great solution when it comes to children’s bedroom storage is the bed itself.
 There are many beds on the market nowadays that combine a comfortable place to sleep with somewhere to store children’s toys and games.
 Here are some of our favourites.

 Dreams Lydia Bunk Bed Review